 Putting aside the conundrums.
 This is what they’ve etched on the metal plate under the pieces of broken glass fastened to the wall.
 Not all of them from the same bottle.
 This is the problem with weakness these days.
 Sometimes it’s a catapult operated by blind children who live in abandoned train stations.
 They’re writing letters to the King of the Sky, only they don’t know how to spell, and kings, they’re just figureheads these days.
 Sometimes it’s the way you tell time in the dark after a power outage, relying on the amount of water that’s leaked from the faucet and accumulated in a cracked blue bowl in the sink.
 The real damage was done before you were born.
 You can slowly lose consciousness underneath the daisies.
 They’re kept as they are at a uniform height so the dragonflies get lost on their way back to the stream and wind up as the most difficult constellation to locate or the reason we always fight when your skirt rides up your thighs like that.
 Something swollen.
 It’s a pretext really for letting weeds grow under things that are rarely moved or deciding that purple would make all the difference.
 If we could only give up select pieces of the future to have random ones from the past given back to us.
 There.
 Drop them in the stream.
 They glint a little before settling into the dark stones below.

 A kind of rock in a certain place.
 Something dark, particulate, beneath your fingernails.
 You can taste it when you put your finger in your mouth.
 The red shirt she was wearing.
 She was screaming in the car in the hot weedy dark.
 The windows rolled down.
 Telling you to shut up or she was going to throw herself out onto the highway.
 I’m just going to have to stop going places because there are too many places I’ve already been.
 I remember I became a mushroom of light and sprouted in the dark loam.
 No one tells the mushroom there’s a rending.
-No one says “This is the Hymn to the Common Man.”
+No one says “This is the Fanfare for the Common Man.”
 A delicate ambivalence is what this requires.
 An understanding that minutes are threats made by the resting of your breasts on your breasts.
 Why do we say things we know are lies?
 If we slow them down enough they become propositions and then we may refute them.
 We may set the meadow on fire and run through the gentle updraft.
-What do we have left when we’ve taken each other’s second skin and torn it into shreds you can bind together with ribbons?
+Shreds you can bind together with ribbons?
 We argued.
 Should they be purple?
 Should they be red?
-I’m still looking for a stone I can call my grandfather.
+I’m still looking for a particular stone.
 There were never any hands so we settle for smoothness.
 I want to go to the beach.
 I want to go to the beach.
 Won’t you take me to the beach?
 Hi there.
 My name sounds like scissors without the moonlight or the hummingbird.
 A blueprint for the idiot’s tower drawn in invisible ink.
 You said you’d be my little jackrabbit.
 You said I could outrun the ocean.
 But the ocean, when you look at it, the ocean is horses.

 Sifting through the discarded boxes.
-Maybe a part I never knew about.
+Maybe a note I never knew about.
 Stuck unnoticed in a corner.
-Its bag wrapped up in a ball of tape.
-It’s Christmas every day.
+Wrapped up in a ball of tape.
+It’s a festival every day.
 If you give all your expectations away.
 Adrift with a swollen rudder.
 Pieces torn from different maps.
 My place has become fixed, but I’ve been walking so long I don’t know where I am.
 The yellow payphone on the corner rings.
 People aren’t answering phones these days.
 I have three circles I like to get stuck in.
 Their circumferences overlap.
 And the air can get close at times.
 Your glands are leaving residue on the pavement.
 It sticks to people’s shoes and makes it into the evening salad.
 I grow hungry in your absence.
 Lose my appetite when the curtains go down.
-Our eyes each have their own name.
-The only time they hear it is when they talk to each other.
 More and more glowing orbs are noticed at the periphery of embarrassing private gatherings.
 We can say it’s a speck on the lens.
 The inversion layer flipping its switch.
 When the sun has abandoned the smoldering outskirts of town empty spaces between the floorboards will realign themselves to the chagrin of your personal gravity.

 THE CRONE’S CURSE